Dara Singh Height, Age, Death, Family, Wife, Children, Biography & More

 • Deepa Singh (from Surjit Kaur)

 |Parents||Father- Surat Singh Randhawa (Farmer; died)

 Mother- Balwant Kaur Randhawa (Homemaker; died)

 |Siblings||Brother- Sardara Singh Randhawa (Wrestler & Actor; died in 2013)

 |Salary (approx.)||₹4 Lakh/film|

-- Dara Singh was born into a Jat Sikh family.
+- Dara Singh was born in a middle-class family in Ratangarh Village, Gurdaspur.